scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/get/oauth/authorize.md

     redirectUrl,
     options,
   )
-  // next step is to redirect the user to this authorizationURL }
+   // Next step is to redirect the user to this authorization URL }

-// TODO: Redirect the user to this authorizationURL
+// Redirect the user to this authorizationURL
 ```

 </TabItem>